 - Look into the costs.
 Ask about fees, insurance coverage, and what’s included in the plan.

 - Therapy shouldn’t end when the session does.
-Check how skills will be reinforced in daily life.
+Check how skills can be useful in daily life.

 - Make sure it is flexible.
 Therapy should adapt to your child, not the other way around.